secinto/simple2secure/simple2secure.probe/README.md

 ```
 gradle run --args="-l ./release/license.zip"
 ```
-or can be run directly in Eclipse.
+or it can also be directly started from Eclipse using either the ProbeCLI or ProbeGUI class.
 It is also possible to install probe directly as windows service and run it directly from there.
 Therefore see the description in simple2secure.service on how to set up the service.